-Using partial inspection/ selection tools helps users define specific portions of a loaded file to be verified in Graphics Inspection.
+Using partial Inspection/Selection tools helps users define specific portions of any loaded file to be verified in Graphics Inspection.

-To crop the area to be verified during an inspection, click the Crop icon, click and drag the cursor.
-The selected area is surrounded by a red box, which can be cleared by clicking on the border and selecting Delete or resized by clicking and dragging to adjust its borders.
+To crop the area for verification during an inspection, click the Crop icon and drag the cursor.
+The selected area should be surrounded by a red box.
+This can either be cleared by clicking on the border and selecting Delete or resized by clicking and dragging to adjust its borders.

 When a PDF file is uploaded, Graphics Inspection checks to see if a PDF trim box exists.
-If one does, Graphics Inspection automatically draws a crop box around the trim area and only the region within the crop box is inspected.
+If one is found, Graphics Inspection automatically draws a crop box around the trim area and only the region within the crop box is inspected hereafter.

 To remove the auto-generated crop box, click Clear All on the toolbar or click on its border and select Delete.